ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

             fails and the policy applied does not match the Policy Domain's configured policy, the "reason" element **MUST** be included.

+            Contains three elements, in order: "disposition", "dkim", and "spf", then zero or more "reason" elements.

             1. "disposition": **REQUIRED**